lelylan/simple-oauth2/API.md

 * `params`
   * `[scope]` Optional string or array including a subset of the original token scopes to request
-* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overriden as documented by the module `http` options.
+* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overridden as documented by the module `http` options.

 Additional options will be automatically serialized as query params for the token request.

 #### await .revoke(tokenType, [httpOptions])
 Revokes either the access or refresh token depending on the {tokenType} value.
 Token type can be one of: `access_token` or `refresh_token`.

-* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overriden as documented by the module `http` options.
+* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overridden as documented by the module `http` options.

 #### await .revokeAll([httpOptions])
 Revokes both the current access and refresh tokens

-* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overriden as documented by the module `http` options.
+* `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overridden as documented by the module `http` options.

 #### .token
 Immutable object containing the token object provided while constructing a new access token instance.
 This property will usually have the schema as specified by [RFC6750](https://tools.ietf.org/html/rfc6750#section-4), but the exact properties may vary between authorization servers.

-Please also note, that the current implementation will always add an **expires_at** property regardless of the authorization server response, as we require it to to provide the refresh token functionality.
+Please also note that the current implementation will always add an **expires_at** property regardless of the authorization server response, as we require it to provide the refresh token functionality.